Dry Keratoconjunctivitis

 Mechanism of marginal corneal ulcer:

-Mechanism of keratoconjunctivitis sicca (associated with Sjögren’s syndrome):
+Mechanism of dry keratoconjunctivitis (associated with Sjögren syndrome):

-Scleritis and peripheral corneal ulcer are extra-articular manifestations of RA, and their exacerbation and remission parallel systemic vasculitis activity.
-Suppression of RA disease activity with biologics or immunosuppressants also contributes to improvement of ocular lesions1).
+Scleritis and peripheral corneal ulcers are one of the extra-articular manifestations of RA, and they worsen and remit in parallel with systemic vasculitis activity.
+Suppression of RA disease activity with biologic agents or immunosuppressive drugs also contributes to improvement of ocular lesions 1).

-The efficacy of rituximab (anti-CD20 antibody)3) and tocilizumab (anti-IL-6 receptor antibody) for refractory scleritis and peripheral corneal ulcer has been reported in case reports and small studies.
-Intensification of systemic RA treatment with biologics may contribute to improvement and prevention of recurrence of ocular complications.
+The efficacy of rituximab (anti-CD20 antibody) 3) and tocilizumab (anti-IL-6 receptor antibody) for refractory scleritis and peripheral corneal ulcers has been reported in case reports and small-scale studies.
+Intensification of systemic RA treatment with biologics may contribute to improvement and suppression of recurrence of ocular complications.

-Cases of paradoxical uveitis (demyelinating uveitis-like reaction) occurring during anti-TNF-α antibody administration have been reported 4).
-Ophthalmologic monitoring before and after administration is necessary, and when inflammation worsens, the continuation of administration should be reconsidered.
+Cases have been reported in which paradoxical uveitis (demyelinating uveitis-like reaction) develops during anti-TNF-α antibody administration4).
+Ophthalmologic monitoring before and after administration is necessary, and when inflammation worsens, the advisability of continuing administration should be reconsidered.

-JAK inhibitors (tofacitinib, baricitinib, etc.) are becoming widely used as systemic treatments for RA, and research on their effects on ocular inflammation such as scleritis is progressing.
+JAK inhibitors (tofacitinib, baricitinib, etc.) are becoming widely used as systemic treatments for RA, and research is progressing on their effects on ocular inflammation such as scleritis.
 The JAK-STAT pathway is involved in ocular inflammation mediated by IL-6 and IFN-γ signaling, and local ocular application is expected.

-For cases of severe peripheral corneal ulcer perforation, cell engineering approaches such as amniotic membrane transplantation, artificial cornea, and cultured corneal stromal cell transplantation have been attempted.
-Evaluation of long-term outcomes remains a challenge.
+For perforated cases of severe peripheral corneal ulcers, cell engineering approaches such as amniotic membrane transplantation, artificial cornea, and cultured corneal stromal cell transplantation have been attempted.
+Evaluating long-term outcomes remains a challenge.

 日本リウマチ学会 編. 関節リウマチ診療ガイドライン2020. メディカルレビュー社; 2021.